Easy Baked Rice Recipe

 I like to use it to make a new fried rice dish and use up extra or leftover vegetables.

-Why is my baked rice crunchy?
+Why is my rice crunchy?

 There can be a few reasons why your rice turned out hard or undercooked.